Zproger/bspwm-dotfiles/README.md

 <!-- ERRORS -->
 ## :moyai: Post-installation fixes
-* **The battery is not displayed on the bar**.
+* **The brightness of the screen is not displayed on the bar**.
 This error is due to the fact that the Builder was unable to automatically install drivers for the video card or processor.
 You need to go to [Arch Wiki](https://wiki.archlinux.org/) and do the installation manually.
+* **The battery is not displayed on the bar**.
+You need to open `~/bin/battery-alert` and change the `battery` variable to your battery value.
+* **Hangs animation or terminals**.
+The problem is that you may not be using graphics drivers or may be working from a virtual machine.
+You need to open `~/.config/bspwm/bspwmrc` and comment out the line with the `picom` startup.
 *